 Are My Parrot’s Nails Too Long?

 If your parrot’s nails feel sharp, they might not necessarily be too long.
-Parrot’s claws are designed to be pointy, as it gives them a better grip on their food and perches.
-But if a parrot struggles to do normal things, such as walk, they’re probably too long.
+Parrots’ claws are meant to be pointy as it gives them a better grip on their food and perches.

 Signs of Overgrown Parrot Nails

-- Your parrot’s nails look long and curly or twisted.
-They should have a gentle curve but shouldn’t curl back on themselves like a sheep’s horn.
+- Long,curly, or twisted claws.
+The claws should have a curve but shouldn’t curl back on themselves like a sheep’s horn.

-- Your parrot has difficulty grasping objects.
-If its claws are too long, it may struggle to pick up treats and toys or may continually drop them.
+- Difficulty grasping objects.
+If its claws are too long, they may struggle to pick up items or drop them.

-- Changes in perching behavior.
-Overgrown claws can make perching uncomfortable.
-You may notice your bird hopping from one foot to the other or preferring to stand on a flat surface rather than a perch.
+- Perching behavior.
+You may notice your parrot prefers to stand on a flat surface rather than a perch.

-- Your parrot frequently gets its nails caught in toys, clothing/fabric, or cage bars.
+- Nails are too sharp.
+Getting its nails caught on toys, clothing/fabric, or cage bars.

 Why Do Parrots Bite Their Nails?